-10. PREFERENTIALISSUE
+11. PREFERENTIALISSUE

 Pursuant to the approval of the Board at its meeting held on 22nd August, 2022 and approval of the members of the Company at their Annual General Meeting ('AGM') held on 19th September.
 2022, upon receipt of 25% of the issue price per warrant (i.e. Rs.
 7.3125 per warrant) as upfront payment ("Warrant Subscription Price"), the Company on 30th September, 2022 has allotted 1,00,00,000 (One Crore) warrants, on preferential basis to the Promoter/Promoter Group of the Company and certain identified non-promoter persons/entity, at a price of Rs.
 29.25 each payable in cash ("Warrant Issue Price").
 Each warrant, so allotted, is convertible into one fully paid-up equity share of the Company having face value of Rs.
 2 (Rupee Two only) each in accordance with the provisions of Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, on payment of the balance consideration of Rs.
 21.9375 per warrant ("Warrant Exercise Price"), being 75% of the issue price per warrant from the Allottees pursuant to exercise of conversion option against each such warrant, within 18 months from the date of allotment of warrants.
-During the year under review, the Company has received balance 75% of the issue price from three promoter allottees of the company, the Company made an allotment of total of 36,50,000 Equity shares out of which 20,00,000 Equity shares were allotted to KDU Enterprises Private Ltd on 23rd February, 2023, 6,50,000 equity shares were allotted to Mr. Vinay Uchil, Chairman & Promoter and 10,00,000 equity shares were allotted to Mr. Venkatesh Uchil, MD & Promoter on 6th March, 2023 upon on conversion of Warrants held by them.
+Last year, the Company already made an allotment of 36,50,000 Equity shares to allottees on receipt of a balance of 75% of the issue price from the three allottees.